 What is a pesticide.
 Here is a great link for the California Department of Pesticide Regulation.
 Even that disinfectant is considered a pesticide.

-Green Pest Management Services for Los Angeles, Orange County & Surrounding
+Green Pest Management Services for San Dimas, Los Angeles County, & Northern Orange County, CA

 For some clients, eliminating traditional pesticide usage is a must, such as USDA/ N.O.P. facilities, nature centered businesses, allergen sensitive homes and complexes, healthcare facilities or simply by preference.
 Versa-Tech can provide the proper service to accommodate such needs.

-Versa-Tech can offer a completely Green or Organic management program for your home or business!
-Call today to book your service call or free pest inspection.
+Versa-Tech can offer a completely Green or Organic management program for your California home or business!
+Call today to book your service call or for your free pest inspection.